joeyrobert/drawille-cr/README.md

 ### AGPLv3

 ```
-drawille.cr is free software: you can redistribute it and/or modify
+drawille-cr is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

-drawille.cr is distributed in the hope that it will be useful,
+drawille-cr is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License
-along with drawille.cr.
+along with drawille-cr.
 If not, see < http://www.gnu.org/licenses/ >.

 (C) 2014- by Adam Tauber, <asciimoo@gmail.com>
 (C) 2020- by Joey Robert, <joey@joeyrobert.org>